-- The Downtown is well situated by Lake Simcoe and is a destination - 3.
-The Downtown has a strong BIA presence - The Downtown has existing parks and other recreational areas - 5.
+- 1. The Downtown is well situated by Lake Simcoe and is a destination - 3.
+The Downtown has a strong BIA presence - 4.
+The Downtown has existing parks and other recreational areas - 5.
 The Downtown has an authentic "Main Street" - 6.
-The Downtown has major recreational use including the maring and a solf course in proximity - 7.
-The Downtown has room to grow and prosper - The Downtown already has an identifiable and distinct "sense of place" an image that can be reinforced and leveraged
+The Downtown has major recreational uses including the marina and a golf course in proximity - 7.
+The Downtown has room to grow and prosper - 8.
+The Downtown already has an identifiable and distinct "sense of place" an image that can be reinforced and leveraged